DNA site's hack is fresh reminder to think twice about ancestry testing

 Now add hacking to that list of concerns.

-DNA testing site MyHeritage said this week that more than 92 million users' email addresses and hashed passwords had been stolen.
-The data had been sitting for months on a private server until an outside security researcher alerted the company.
-It included info from any user who had signed up for the service until October 26.
+DNA testing site MyHeritage said this week that more than 92 million users' email addresses and hashed passwords had been stolen, affecting any user who had signed up until October 26.
+The data had been sitting for months on a private server until an outside security researcher alerted the Israel-based company.
 MyHeritage said the breach didn't contain sensitive data such as DNA and individuals' family trees.

 But that personal data, such as users’ medical histories and biological relationships, can be accessed through legal means.